The Midlander (Queensland Rail)

 The Midlander was a passenger train that operated in Queensland, Australia between 1954 and 1993.
-It travelled on the Central west line between Rockhampton and Winton.
+It travelled on the Central West line between Rockhampton and Winton.

 History

-The Midlander was introduced in 1954, replacing a mail train service with its wooden carriages, and providing a more comfortable and cleaner service.
+At the time of opening of the Central West Line to Winton in 1928, a bi-weekly train ran from Longreach to Winton.

+In the 1950s, Queensland Rail began introducing a fleet of steel air-conditioned carriages to be hauled by American built locomotives for its long distance services.
+In total eight trains were ordered, with the fifth being assigned to the Rockhampton - Winton route and given the name The Midlander.

 Completing its initial run from Brisbane to Rockhampton, The Midlander arrived in Rockhampton at 4pm on 4 May 1954.
 The Midlander then commenced its maiden journey, departing from the Rockhampton railway station for Winton at 5:25pm.
 About 100 people watched from the platform as the train made its departure.
 Most of the available accommodation on the train was booked out for the first journey.
 Among the passengers on the train's first run to Winton were Minister for Transport Jack Duggan, Minister for Education George Devries and Member for Mackenzie Paddy Whyte.

 The train arrived in Longreach at 1:15 pm the following day, before arriving in Winton several hours later.
 Large crowds gathered at both Longreach and Winton to welcome the train where brief ceremonies took place.

 Through many years of its service, a diesel electric locomotive would pull the train to Emerald, before switching to two steam locomotives which would then pull the train through the Drummond Range.
 One of the steam locomotives would be taken off at Jericho, with the train continuing to Winton with just one steam locomotive.